-Teresa has over twenty years of experience teaching art.
+Assenzo has over twenty years of experience teaching art.
 She is currently the Director of Visual Arts at Saint Mary’s School in Raleigh, where she has been teaching for the last thirteen years.
 Teresa has taught a wide variety of studio courses including Drawing and Painting, 2D Design, World Art, Honors, and AP Art.
 While working at Western Michigan University, she taught in the Art Department as well as the Department of Teaching and Learning.
 Studio courses included Life Drawing, Drawing and Painting, Watercolor, and 2D Design.
 Theory courses consisted of Art Theory, Writing About Art, Direct Encounters with the Arts, as well as The Nature of Creativity, a class designed for prospective teachers.
-Teresa Assenzo graduated with a BFA from Kendall College of Art and Design; she holds an MFA from the California College of Art and an MA in Counseling Psychology from Western Michigan University.
+Teresa Assenzo graduated with a BFA from Kendall College of Art and Design; she holds an MFA from the California College of Art and an MA in counseling psychology from Western Michigan University.
 In addition to teaching art, Ms. Assenzo is also an artist and illustrator who has published three books and has participated in group as well as solo exhibits.

 Matthew Morse Booker NHC Fellow 2016–17